State the inputs and outputs of the following relation. Is it a f... | Study Prep in Pearson+

 1

-Step 5: Conclude that since no input is associated with more than one output, the relation is a function.
+Step 4: Since the input \$2$ maps to more than one output, the relation is NOT a function.

 Watch next